 Hong Kong incurred the highest trade deficits with the following countries.

-In addition, Hong Kong went from an $8.1 billion surplus trading with Switzerland in 2020 to generating a -$7.2 billion deficit for 2021.
+In addition, Hong Kong went from an $1.4 billion surplus trading with Switzerland in 2021 to the multi-billion dollar deficit listed above.

 These cashflow deficiencies clearly indicate Hong Kong’s competitive disadvantages with the above countries, but also represent key opportunities for Hong Kong to develop country-specific strategies to strengthen its overall position in international trade.